-CREATIVE WRITING Maryann Ullmann This class will delve into a range of creative writing genres and encourage students to experiment and explore their curiosities and creative processes.
+This class will delve into a range of creative writing genres and encourage students to experiment and explore their curiosities and creative processes.
 We will read and reflect on texts with an eye for understanding and learning from other writers' techniques, as well as read pieces about the craft of writing.
 Students will also have the opportunity to read material of their choice and reflect on how and why it works for them.
 We'll do regular in-class and at-home writing prompts, and students will set personal goals for which pieces to finish, revise and polish.
 We'll also read each other's work and learn to give constructive peer feedback, though students will be able to choose which pieces they want to share.

-Second trimester will focus on genre and projects of interest to students in the class.
+Third trimester will focus on genres and projects of interest to students in the class, as well as producing a creative podcast for The New York Times podcast challenge.

 Flex sessions will be primarily dedicated to structured work time and extra help.
 Students who are fully up to date on work may be excused.

-CIVICS & COMMUNICATIONS Maryann Ullmann What do you care about?
+CIVICS & COMMUNICATIONS

+What do you care about?
 Do you see what you care about in the media?
 Who frames the discussion and how?
 Who is making all the decisions that affect you?
 Where are you in all of this?

-This class will focus on current issues of interest to you and building the skills to deepen understanding, speak up and do something about them.
+This class will focus on current issues of interest to you and building the skills to deepen understanding, speak up, and do something about them.
 You'll learn about the ethics and craft of journalism and analyze the news.
-You'll conduct research and interviews, write objective articles and opinion pieces, practice public speaking and debate and use your creative multimedia communication skills to affect real change.
-You'll also prepare pieces for student contests in The New York Times and other outlets.
+You'll conduct research and interviews, write both objective articles and opinion pieces, practice public speaking and debate, and use your creative multimedia communication skills to affect real change.
 You'll learn about government systems and how to navigate them.
-You'll explore ideas from civic-minded thinkers throughout the ages as well as contemporary commentators.
+You'll read essays and stories from civic-minded thinkers throughout the ages as well as contemporary commentators from across of the political spectrum, and samples from a range of journalistic traditions.
 You'll meet with activists and experts from the local community and discuss and debate ideas with your peers, always working to understand multiple perspectives and parse out the meaning of facts in a post-truth world.
-You'll learn about and practice different decision-making, conflict resolution, communication and problem-solving skills.
-Also, through a program called Generation Citizen, the class will choose and implement a collaborative real-world action civics project to be presented at Civics Day at the State House in May (pending COVID-19 conditions).
-Second trimester will include both individual projects in advocacy and journalism on subjects of student choice and the initiation of a collaborative class action civics project decided by consensus.
+You'll learn about and practice different decision-making, conflict resolution, and problem-solving skills.
+Also, through a program called Generation Citizen, the class will choose and implement a collaborative real-world action civics project to be presented at Civics Day at the State House in May.
 This class can be taken for English or history credit.
-Flex sessions will be primarily dedicated to grammar sheets, structured work time, and extra help.
-Students who are fully up to date on work may be excused.